odinuv/web/en/apv/walkthrough/database/index.md

 assignment (`SET` clause).
 In SQL the actual function of the equal sign is determined by the context.
 There is no `==` operator in SQL.

-The search condition can be composed of multiple statements joined using boolean operators `AND`, `OR` and `NOT`.
+The search condition can be composed of multiple statements joined using the boolean operators `AND`, `OR` and `NOT`.
 Notice that you can reference a column in both the search condition and in the assignment (`name` in the above example).
 Also, the new value of the column may be an expression, so it's valid to write e.g.:
 `...
 SET age = age + 1 ...`.